wkduggan-umich/airbnb-price-analysis/README.md

 The goal of this project is to analyze the factors that control the price of an Airbnb.
 The Airbnb open data set contains data on all 2,667,574 Airbnb units in New York City since the company was founded in 2008.

 This project will attempt to answer:
-- **"How can Airbnb most accurately predict the price of a newly added unit?"**
+- **"How can Airbnb accurately predict the price of a newly added unit?"**
 The goal of the analysis in this project will be to introduce factors that predict the price of an Airbnb.
 Next, I'll use these factors to predict the price of an Airbnb.
 Predictions like this would allow Airbnb to help their owners find an accurate and competitive listing price for their unit when they first add it to the app.

 The following table describes all of the columns found in the data set that will be used in this analysis.
 Note, that there are many other features in the Airbnb data set.
 However, these are the ones deemed to be most relevant to predicting price.